 Strong problem-solving and analytical skills, communication and interpersonal skills, and the ability to focus with close attention to detail are required in both the business analyst and systems analyst professions.
 A business analyst needs a broad base of business knowledge and sharply honed essential skills, while the systems analyst’s skill set is more technology-specific.

-The Bureau of Labor Statistics predicts both the business analyst and systems analyst fields will expand employment in years to come – and much faster than most other job categories.
-Job opportunities should be excellent.
-Still, competition for these positions will be tough, partly because of the high salaries earned.
-The BLS reports that in May 2010 the average salary for systems analysts was $81,250, while management/business analysts annual salaries came in at $87,260 on average in May 2010*.
+The U.S. Bureau of Labor Statistics (BLS) predicts both the business analyst and systems analyst fields will expand employment in years to come – and much faster than the average of all other careers.
+Still, competition for positions will be tough, partly because of the salaries earned.
+The BLS reports that in May 2013 the average salary for systems analysts was $81,190, while management/business analysts annual salaries came in at $79,870 on average in May 2013.